rayglover-ibm/hyperopt/README.md

 ## Documentation

-See the [typescript definition file](./index.d.ts) for API documentation
+See the [typescript definition file](./index.d.ts) for API documentation.

 ## References